Harshal3459/Verbal-Guard/README.md

 # Verbal-Guard

 Verbal-Guard is a web application focused on user-generated content with moderation features.
-Users can sign up, post messages, and interact with a system that may include hate-speech detection.
+Users can sign up, post messages, and interact with each other without worrying about hate-speech.

 ---